 The Best Time to Do This: All year

-Diving and snorkeling are activities that can be enjoyed worldwide, but Iceland is the only place on Earth where you can do so in the gap between two continental plates.
+Diving and snorkelling are activities that can be enjoyed worldwide, but Iceland is the only place on Earth where you can do so in the gap between two continental plates.
 Silfra Fissure, a natural rift between the North American and Eurasian plates, is filled with fresh water.

 Divers from all over the world travel to Iceland just to experience the beauty of Silfra Fissure.
 Not only is Silfra unique for its location between two continental plates, but it has the clearest fresh water and the greatest underwater visibility in the world.
 It’s no wonder that Silfra is on the bucket list of so many divers!

 Another wonderful aspect of Silfra is its ease of access.
 There is no need to get in a boat and sail out somewhere or dive deep into underwater caverns to enjoy Silfra.
-The only requirement for healthy, adventurous people who know how to swim is that you sign up for a diving or snorkeling tour.
-Then you can experience the incredible sensation of being in the gap between the tectonic plates for yourself.
+The only requirement for healthy, adventurous people who know how to swim is that you sign up for a diving or snorkelling tour.
+Then, you can experience the incredible sensation of being in the gap between the tectonic plates for yourself.

 The Best Time to Do This: All year